EddieEldridge/dac-ago-docs/content/features/index.md

 ### Rohan Resurrection

 If Rohan falls and the faction is destroyed, if you retake Edoras you can bring them back from the ashes anew and re-instate the faction.

+### Hotseat Capabilities
+- The campaign script has been re-written to enable hotseat play out of the box
+- Using the Engine Overhaul Project, players can play hotseat battles online and transfer the results back to the hotseat campaign

+### Engine Overhaul Project Improvements
+- Generals can now replenish their bodyguard units completely
+- The number of ancillaries that a character can hold is now increased to 16 from 8
+- 'Legio' prefix has been replaced with 'Regiment'
+- Use **Ctrl+Z** to zoom out and get a more tactical view of the battle map
+- Use **Ctrl+Q** to enable the highlighting of all enemy and friendly units

 ## Visuals